AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

   <figcaption><strong>Figure 2.13.</strong>  Comparison of different impurity measures.</figcaption>
 </figure>

 In fact, these are all valid and you can use any.
-Albeit an important element of decision tree induction which must be used, changing the impurity measure between these three measures has a limited effect on the tree structure.
+Albeit an important element of decision tree, induction which must be used, changing the impurity measure between these three measures has a limited effect on the tree structure.
 In fact, although they vary in range, they produce consistent decision trees.
 What matters more in the context of decision trees is the use of pruning and pre-pruning.
 Therefore we will only briefly discuss them here, but you should try to familiarise yourself with these other types of impurity measures from Tan et al (2020), particularly entropy which has applications in a wide range of disciplines.

 The entropy is a measure of chaos in a system.
 It is also used as a measure of information- in fact, information theory depends heavily on it.
 In this lesson however, we will concentrate on it as a measure of chaos or surprise.
 If the set of events or items have a probability peak, i.e. a subset of those items have high probability, then the system is less chaotic and the entropy is small.
 On the other hand, if the events or items have similar probabilities, without a clear winner, then the system is harder to predict and its chaos or entropy is maximal.